 Booking flights and planning a trip to China is not that expensive if you compare the amount of money that could be saved on this project and projects in the future.
 Work with the potential suppliers you are planning to see and get them to help you arrange the accommodation and domestic travel.

-Once you arrive in China, the Chinese suppliers usually take care of your group like royalty.
-They make a 100% sure you are comfortable, just make sure you are prepared to eat and drink a lot every evening.
+Once you arrive in China, Chinese suppliers usually take care of your group like royalty.
+They make 100% sure you are comfortable, just make sure you are prepared to eat and drink a lot every evening.

 Arrange your meetings before you travel and make sure you leave enough time to visit the factory itself that’s manufacturing your products.
-If they have a story why you cannot see the factory, be very careful.
-Once you are in China and make your way to the factories, you will clearly see who’s the best rigged company.
+If they have a story about why you cannot see the factory, be very careful.
+Once you are in China and make your way to the factories, you will clearly see who’s the best-rigged company.
 You often find trading houses that buy from any company in China and then sell to the rest of the world.
 They only have offices and although they connect you with the factories, it’s better to buy directly from the manufacturer.

-A good indicator when you buy in China is price, people often say that they buy products for less than half the price they pay in South Africa for the products but be careful as this is not the norm for good quality products from China.
+A good indicator when you buy in China is the price, people often say that they buy products for less than half the price they pay in South Africa for the products but be careful as this is not the norm for good quality products from China.
 We have found that you get a big range of products from China, certain products are very cheap and follow no quality control or standards and then other products are more expensive but comply with all the standards and follow stringent quality control procedures.
 A typical saving that can be expected when purchasing good quality products from China is in the range of 20-30% after shipping and clearing costs have been taken into consideration.
 This range is what we found from experience in the technical equipment and materials sector, but will probably change in each sector you procure in.

-You also find that companies in China are very good at copying each other, when you get proposals from 10 companies, the proposals look very similar to each other.
+You also find that companies in China are very good at copying each other when you get proposals from 10 companies, the proposals look very similar to each other.
 One company developed it and all the other companies adopted it for themselves.
 It’s thus very important that you speak to the technical engineer in charge of the products you plan to purchase to ensure they understand their product and it’s the real deal.
 Chinese engineers are very clever and practical, and you would find that they usually have one senior engineer that’s in charge of the whole facility.

 International codes and standards should be checked by the inspecting parties.
 Chinese companies usually have all their approved codes and standards on their wall, but it’s also important to ensure this is valid and that they are approved and understand these codes and standards.
 The bigger companies in China are usually geared towards the export market and comply with all the international standards.
 The companies would also offer two prices when you ask them to price, the one being for local standards and the other for international standards.
 The Chinese standards are actually very practical but won’t work if your project is designed to other international standards.